dataform-co/dataform/content/docs/getting-started-tutorial/set-up.md

 ## Generate warehouse credentials

-In order for Dataform to connect to your Bigquery warehouse you’ll need to generate some credentials.
+In order for Dataform to connect to your BigQuery warehouse you’ll need to generate some credentials.
 Dataform will connect to BigQuery using a service account.
 You’ll need to create a service account from your Google Cloud Console and assign it permissions to access BigQuery.

 1. To create a new service account in Google Cloud Console you need to: